fupslot/kong-opa-example/README.md

     TODO: describe why there is a need to use OPA and how it helps solve problems in the modern microservice architecture

+In the era where cloud applications and microservice architecture are dominating the software engineering world, it is important to stay up-to-date with the modern trends.

+[Kong](https://konghq.com/) is Cloud-Native API Gateway.
+[CNCF silver member](https://landscape.cncf.io/?selected=kong&zoom=150).
+[OPA](https://www.openpolicyagent.org/) is General-Purpose Policy Engine.
+[CNCF Graduated Project](https://landscape.cncf.io/?selected=open-policy-agent-opa&zoom=150)

 ## Example

     TODO: add graphic schema how the integration works and step by step instruction/docker + docker compose